salvois/LargeXlsx/README.md

 #### The default style

 Each `XlsxWriter` has a default style that is used whenever you write a cell using `Write` without specifying an explicit style.
-To read the current default stlye, or set it while fluently write the XLSX file, use:
+To read the current default style, or set it while fluently write the XLSX file, use:

 ```csharp
 // class XlsxWriter